AdobeDocs/workfront.en/help/quicksilver/documents/workfront-for-adobe-creative-cloud/use-wf-adobe-cc.md

    Or

-   Upload an Abobe document to a Workfront object, as described in the section [Upload a file to a Workfront project, task, or issue](#upload-a-file-to-a-workfront-project-task-or-issue) in this article, then click the name of the document.
+   Upload an Adobe document to a Workfront object, as described in the section [Upload a file to a Workfront project, task, or issue](#upload-a-file-to-a-workfront-project-task-or-issue) in this article, then click the name of the document.

 1. In the **Click to select format** drop-down menu, click the format in which you want to save the file in Workfront.